welldone-software/why-did-you-render/README.md

   static whyDidYouRender = true
   render(){
     return (
-      //some heavy render you want to ensure doesn't happen if its not neceserry )
+      //some heavy render you want to ensure doesn't happen if its not necessary )
   }
 }